 Since the beginning of time (or shortly thereafter), organizations have almost always led with initiatives and tools that enable the sales team to do the very best job they can do.
 So why is everybody abuzz about “Sales Enablement” now?

 While it’s not a new concept by any means, the need for a structured approach has grown radically.
 Is it vertical-specific or B2X-specific?
 Is it just for the big guns?
 Absolutely not.
 From startups to star enterprises, anybody with something to sell should understand how consumer behavior has changed the way businesses should be marketing and selling solutions.
+Achieving sales and marketing alignment can be a gateway drug for sales enablement, giving organizations the vision of what can be achieved when these two critical teams work towards the same goals within a connected strategy.

 While many organizations may be making hefty investments into Sales Enablement resources, significantly fewer can actually define it.
 In fact, take a look at the variance across definitions from some of today’s most reputable sources: